mattematics9/React_FirebaseAuth_ReduxToolkit_MaterializeCSS/README.md

       };

 4) Enter 'npm install' in terminal to download project dependencies.

 5) Enter 'firebase init' in terminal.
 Setup Firestore, Hosting, Storage, and Emulators.

-6) Edit the main configuration file:
+6) Edit the main configuration file: src/mainConfig.js

-  src/mainConfig.js
+      const appName = 'Enter name of your app'.

-  - const appName = 'Enter name of your app'.
+      const mode = either 'development' or 'production'.
-  - const mode = either 'development' or 'production'.  mode = 'development' will make the host http://localhost:3000 and connect the firebase emulators.  switch to mode = 'production' right before deployment.
-This will make sure the firebase domain is used and not the local host, and the emulators will not be connected.
+          mode = 'development' will make the host http://localhost:3000 and connect the firebase emulators. mode = 'production' will make sure the firebase domain is used and not the local host, and the emulators will not be connected.

-  - const port = 'whatever port you want to use for local development'.
+      const port = 'whatever port you want to use for local development'.
 It's set at 3000.
 You can switch to 5000 for the firebase hosting emulator.
 You can ignore this if mode = 'production'

 7) Either enable Apple Sign In by joining the Apple Developer Program (annual fee of $99) and then following https://firebase.google.com/docs/auth/web/apple, or delete the Apple Sign In button (located at src/components/auth/AppleLogin.js).